rbatorsky/intro-to-galaxy-ngs-sarscov2/lessons/02_Process_raw_reads.md

 # Perform Quality Control on Raw Reads

+The following steps will walk you through how to run the tools.
+In each step certain parameters are set.
+If a parameter option appears on the screen but this tutorial doesn't mention how to set it, leave it at the default.

 # Introduction to FastQC

 FastQC provides several modules (as discussed in intro [Slides](../slides/slides_workshop_12Apr21.pdf))